Cyber Insurance Compliance Services

 Why is Cyber Insurance Compliance Important?

-Cyber Insurance, like any other insurance, is meant to provide a guaranteed payout or assistance in the event of a negative scenario occurring.
+Cyber Insurance, like any other insurance, is meant to provide a guaranteed payout or assistance in the event of a negative occurrence.
 Unfortunately, most organizations fail to realize the critical impact that their own environment may have on the insurance payout.
 Just as an unlocked vehicle parked in a bad area may not be viable for a claim, your organization's unprotected network could be at similar risk.
 Our team at The Scarlett Group specializes in managed security and IT services.
 We will work with your existing IT and Cybersecurity staff to augment their capabilities, providing essential cybersecurity services and consultation with the express goal of meeting your cyber insurance policy's expectations.
 Our solutions also align with a huge array of pre-defined cybersecurity compliance frameworks, providing the appropriate resources where necessary to accomplish additional compliance while remaining conscious of cost and expectations.
 No matter the size of the organization, we can affordably help close the security and IT gaps for the policy utilized at your organization.

 Reduce the Risk of Attack and Increase the Chance of Payout